a-rakcheev/a-rakcheev/README.md

 ### :bust_in_silhouette: About
-Hi, I am a computational quantum physicist learning data science.
+Hi, I am a computational quantum physicist doing data science.

 Currently, I take part in a three-month full-time Data Science Bootcamp at [Constructor Academy in Zürich](https://academy.constructor.org/data-science/zurich).
 Before that, I did my PhD and worked as a postdoc in the [group of Andreas Läuchli](https://www.psi.ch/en/ltc/computergestutzte-physik) at the Paul Scherrer Institute and the University of Innsbruck.